ufarooq/HelloPass-LLVM/README.md

 	}
 }
 ```
-5. Once we get an instruction, then we can cast it ``User`` and iterate over operands of that instruction.
+5. Once we get an instruction, then we can cast it as ``User`` and iterate over operands of that instruction.
 ```c++
 auto* ptr = dyn_cast<User>(&inst);
 for (auto it = ptr->op_begin(); it != ptr->op_end(); ++it)